 Cross country train travel is coming back in style, thanks to Amtrak’s exciting routes.
 More and more people are choosing to unplug and smell the roses as they soak in the changing terrain across the country.
 Are you ready to immerse yourself in the railway romance of yesteryear, all while enjoying the comfort of today?
 Learn the facts to ensure your cross-country train ride is one of the best experiences of your life.

 A variety of cross-country train trips are available, taking passengers to over 500 destinations all around the United States.
 These rail vacations offer routes through national parks, landmark sites, and impressive cities, both big and small.

 - California Zephyr- Taking riders from the Midwestern city of Chicago all the way to San Francisco (Emeryville), the California Zephyr offers one of the most scenic rides through North America.
-As the train chugs through 7 states in 2 1/2 days, riders get backroads’ glimpses at some the nation’s most fantastic sites: the Rocky Mountains, the Sierra Nevadas, Glenwood Canyon and more.
+As the train chugs through 7 states in 2 1/2 days, riders get backroads’ glimpses at some of the nation’s most fantastic sites: the Rocky Mountains, the Sierra Nevadas, Glenwood Canyon and more.

 - Empire Builder - Also departing from Chicago’s Union Station is the renowned Empire Builder.
 This train embarks on a 2-night journey through the northernmost United States - Wisconsin, Minnesota, North Dakota, Montana, Idaho, and Washington.
 The final leg of the route splits, offering riders the choice of continuing to Seattle, Washington or Portland, Oregon.
 Along the way, magnificent scenery abounds in Montana’s Big Sky Country, in Glacier National Park and throughout the Rockies.